 Closing out an episode or segment by way of something repeated by the host of a show or a character.

-This is very common in news broadcasts, as a way of the reporters and anchors to help set them apart among the crowd.
+This is very common in news broadcasts, to help set the reporters and anchors apart from the crowd.

 It can often overlap with That's All, Folks!

 (if it's the outright end of the show) or The Stinger